jias/eoraptor.js/README.md

     </body>
     </html>

-After calling the `query`, the script tag will be added a `compiled` attribute, so it would be ignored in next calling.
+After calling the `extract`, the script tag will be added a `compiled` attribute, so it would be ignored in next calling.

     <script id="t1" type="text/html" compiled="1">
     <ul>